Azure/avdaccelerator/readme.md

 ## Getting Started

-## Azure Virtual Desktop - LZA Baseline
+## Windows 365 - LZA Baseline

-[Getting Started](/workload/docs/getting-started-baseline.md) deploying Azure Virtual Desktop (AVD) resources and dependent services for establishing the baseline
+[Getting Started](/workload/docs/getting-started-baseline.md) deploying Windows 365 (Cloud PC) resources and dependent services for establishing the baseline

-- Azure Virtual Desktop resources: workspace, two (2) application groups, scaling plan and a host pool
-- [Optional]: new virtual network (VNet) with NSGs, ASG and route tables
+- A new virtual network (VNet) with NSGs, ASG and route tables
-- Azure Files with Integration to the identity service
+- [Optional] a peering with the Hub virtual network
-- Key vault
-- Session Hosts

 | Deployment Type | Link |
 |:--|:--|